gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 Allowing new connections can enable denial-of-service attacks.
 The endpoints MUST limit the number of simultaneous connections to two.

+To force attackers to do dynamic key exfiltration and limits the amount of compromised data due to key compromise implementations MUST have policies for how often to set up new connections with ephemeral key exchange such as ECDHE.
+E.g., at least every hour and every 100 GB of data which is a common policy for IPsec {{ANSSI-DAT-NT-003}}.
+See
+{{I-D.ietf-tls-rfc8446bis}} for a more detailed discussion on key compromise and key exfiltration in (D)TLS.

+By recommending implementations to frequently set up new DTLS connections with (EC)DHE force attackers to do dynamic key exfiltration and limits the amount of compromised data due to key compromise {{I-D.ietf-tls-rfc8446bis}}.

 ## DTLS 1.3

 DTLS 1.3 is preferred over DTLS 1.2 being a